 Shan and I were brought together seven and a half years ago when we both least expected it.
 Shan lived in Far North Queensland until she was 18, whereas I have always lived in Melbourne, so we grew up on opposite sides of the country.
-Shan moved to Melbourne in 2010 as she was running competitively at an international level at the time and her coach was based down here.
+She moved to Melbourne in 2010 as was running competitively at an international level at the time, and her coach was based down here.
 A year later, Shan and I met after a mutual friend encouraged us to get to know one another.

 Words by Shan